owid/owid-datasets/datasets/Duration of marriages ending in divorce (OWID based on national statistics)/README.md

-# Average duration of marriages ending in divorce (OWID based on national statistics)
+# Duration of marriages ending in divorce (OWID based on national statistics)

 This dataset combines national published estimates of marriage length: some countries present this data as the median length of marriage; others the mean length of marriage.